 - So, I took the entrepreneurial leap and founded Curious Times – the first media platform for children with the motto of providing quality news and global non-fiction content for children.

-- Today we have 100k plus active readers and viewers including our B2B partners, schools and NGOs in India, Middle East, the South East, and the US.
+- Today we have 100k plus active readers and viewers including our B2B partners, schools, and NGOs in India, the Middle East, the South East, and the US.

 Building 18 years of corporate experience with start-ups to becoming a CFO

 I was always a little serious and an ambitious student who generally did well in academics and performing arts too.